Resources /

 Export Process

-- Authenticate using Salesforce credentials, with OAuth recommended for security.
+3. Authenticate using Salesforce credentials, with OAuth recommended for security.

-- Select the objects and fields to export, and use SOQL queries for advanced filtering.
+4. Select the objects and fields to export, and use SOQL queries for advanced filtering.

-- Configure output options (file format, encoding, delimiters).
+5. Configure output options (file format, encoding, delimiters).

-- For automation, create scripts to run exports on a schedule, and include logging, error handling, and notifications to monitor success.
+6. For automation, create scripts to run exports on a schedule, and include logging, error handling, and notifications to monitor success.

 Limitations

-- Batch and file size limits: Each batch can process up to 50,000 records, and each CSV file is capped at 150 MB.
+• Batch and file size limits: each batch can process up to 50,000 records, and each CSV file is capped at 150 MB.
 Large data sets must be split across multiple batches and files.

-- API usage: Every export consumes Salesforce API calls, which are subject to daily limits based on your edition.
+• API usage: every export consumes Salesforce API calls, which are subject to daily limits based on your edition.
 Exceeding these limits halts further exports until the next reset.

-- No real-time processing: Data Loader works only in batches and does not support real-time or event-driven exports.
+• No real-time processing: Data Loader works only in batches and does not support real-time or event-driven exports.

-- CSV-only format: Only CSV files are supported, requiring strict formatting and manual mapping for each object.
+• CSV-only format: only CSV files are supported, requiring strict formatting and manual mapping for each object.

-Complex or high-volume exports, regular automated data backups, and environments where advanced filtering, scheduling, and error tracking are critical.
+Best for: complex or high-volume exports, regular automated data backups, and environments where advanced filtering, scheduling, and error tracking are critical.

 3. Use Reports Export for Business-Ready Data